-Hubitans, French Canadian peasantry so called, 88.
+Habitans, French Canadian peasantry so called, 88.
 As healthy as any persons of the same class in England, 264.
 Amongst the happiest peasantry in the world, ibid.
-Possess as much habitual cheerfulness and courtesy of manners as the peasantry of France, 277.
+Possess as much habitand cheerfulness and courtesy of manners as the peasantry of France, 277.
 Mostly proprietors of the lands they cultivate, ibid.
 Practice of subdividing their property at their death in equal portions, ibid.

+Halifax, capital of Nova Scotia, striking entrance of its harbour, 319.
 First sight of the town unfavourable, 320.
 First settled by the French, 325.
-Founded by the English, that Present name given 326.
-First settled by the English, that Present name given 326.
-First settled by the English, that Present name given 326.
-First settled by the English, that Present name given 326.
-First settled by the English and Present name given 326. form of government. ibid.
+Founded by the English, ibid.
+Present name given, 326.
+First form of government, ibid.
 Indians hostile to the English, ibid.
 Its value as a naval station, ibid.
-Fine view of the town and fortifications, 392.
+Fine view of the town and fortifications, 332.
 Symmetrical form of its streets, 333.
 More so than Quebec or Montreal, ibid.
 Neglect of the footpaths, ibid.
 Citadel, 334.
-Dockyard and ordnance depôt, ibid.
+Dockyard and ordnance depot, ibid.
 Province Building, large, handsome, and commodious, 335.
 Government House, 337.
-Protestant college founded by the Earl of Dalhousie, ibid.
-Catholic college of St. Mary's, 338.
+Protestant college founded by the Earl of Dalhousic, ibid.
+Cataotic college of St. Mary's, 338.
 Mechanics' institute, ibid.
 Places of worship, ibid.
 Clergy and ministers of religion possess more than a usual share of ability and piety, 339.
-Newspapers and periodicals, ibid Commerce, 340.
+Newspapers and periodicals, ibid.
+Commerce, 340.
 Theatre not attended by the higher or middle classes, ibid.
 Population, ibid.
 Negroes brought as prisoners of war from America, 341.
-Runaway slaves from the West Indies, ib.d.
+Runaway slaves from the West Indies, ibid.
 Their destitute condition, ibid.
 Great cordiality among all classes of society, 342.
-Here, as in Canada, there is a large class of reformers, who contend for the necessity of a responsible government, ibul Entirely British in their feelings, and eminently loyal, ibid.
+Here, as in Canada, there is a large class of reformers, who contend for the necessity of a responsible government, ibid.
+Entirely British in their feelings, and eminently loyal, ibid.
 The ladies are almost all well-read and well-informed, 343.
 Form a happy medium betwixt those of England and the United States, ibid.
 No show or ostentation in their houses or furniture, ibid.
 Only one bank stopped payment since the founding of the colony, 344.
-Agricultural society formed under the auspices of the Earl of Dalhousie, ibid.
+Agricultural society formed ander the auspices of the Earl of Dalhousie, ibid.
 Beautiful carriage drives executed by order of Sir Colin Campbell, 345.
 Bedford basin, or inner harbour, a noble expanse of water, ibid.
 Has no superior in the world, 352.
 Shipping, 355.
 Courts of judicature, 356.

 superior in the world, 352.
 Shipping, 355.
 Courts of judicature, 356.
 Head, Sir Francis, Governor of Upper Canada, blamed for not earlier opposing the insurgents during the late rebellion, 42.
-His plan for transferring all the Indiau tribes on the continent of Upper Canada to the Great Manitoulin Island in Lake Huron, 47.
+His plan for transferring all the Indian tribes on the continent of Upper Canada to the Great Manitoulin Island in Lake Huron, 47.